simplay/excel2excel/README.md

 ## Build an executable Jar

 Run `mvn test clean compile assembly:single` in your terminal.
-This will generate a executable jar file `excel2excel-1.0-SNAPSHOT.jar` located at `./target/`.
+This will generate a executable jar file `excel2excel.jar` located at `./target/`.
+You manually have to setup the expected project structure in order to later execute the jar successfully (see below).

+## Expected File Hierarchy

+In the same directory, where the `excel2excel.jar` file is located, there have to be two additional directories, `./data/` and `./logs/`.
+The `data` directory contains the mapping and scale files, the `logs` directory is used to store log files, which are generated whenever the jar is executed.

 ## Run the Jar

-To execute the Jar, run `java -jar target/excel2excel1.0-SNAPSHOT.jar` within the project's root directory.
+To execute the Jar, run `java -jar target/excel2excel.jar` within the project's root directory.

 ## Runtime Arguments